thabo-moyo/thabo-moyo/README.md

 #### About me

 - 🔭 I’m currently working on PHP Laravel/VueJS.
-- 🌱 I’m currently learning golang.
+- 🌱 I’m currently learning Golang.
-- 📫 How to reach me: thabo.s.moyo@gmail.com
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...